White-tailed eagle: Causes of decline

-Top predators, especially those that are aquatic and coastal, are almost immediately vulnerable upon exposure to DDT.
+Top predators, especially those that are aquatic and coastal, are vulnerable to exposure to DDT.
 Therefore, white-tailed eagles are highly susceptible to this pesticide, as are similar fish eaters, such as otters, and bird eaters, such as peregrine falcons.
 Distributed by man nearly across the developed world as an insecticide in the 1950s, by the early 1970s, authors found many species of bird experienced reduced egg shell thickness.
 Thus the incubating parents inadvertently crushed their normally hardy eggs and, in turn, many water birds and raptors had their nesting success dropped precipitously.
 In fact, the species was found to have the highest concentration of DDT of any European raptor.
 Egg shell thickness was found down from 0.62 mm prior to 1935 from 1969 to 1975 down to only 0.52 mm, a 16% reduction.
 In Sweden, coastal birds were considerably more effected by DDT than the inland birds of Lapland, Sweden.
 In eastern Germany, where pesticide use was heavy, only 1 out of 28 nesting attempts were known to succeed in 1976.
 Overall, about 75% nesting attempts failed in western Germany, Finland and the Swedish Baltic area.
 Other environmental pollutants affecting the species include heavy metals which affect individuals through bioaccumulation.
 The amount of white-tailed eagles killed by mercury poisoning rose from 6.4% during 1946–1957 to 24.6% in 1958–1965 in Germany.
 It was estimated that pesticides and metal contaminations reduced the white-tailed eagle population in Hungary from 1957 to 1967 by about 50–60%.
 Lead poisoning, caused by lead bullets left in carcasses that the white-tailed eagles will eat in winter, is also another issue faced by the species.
 Fatal and near fatal levels of lead exposure continues to be a major issue in the 21st century in many parts of the range, at least from Poland to Hokkaido.
 Despite regulations on their usage, lead and mercury poisonings were found to be the cause of death of 61 white-tailed eagles found in Germany from 1993 to 2000.